TinYard/TinYard/README.md

 `MappedValue` is then the value that is set with the `ToValue(object value)` method.

 The `BuildValue<T>()` function can create the `MappedValue` object of type `T` for you.
-It should be doing this via a Factory it has access to.
+This should have a default implementation, but you can also modify how this works by setting the `BuildDelegate<IMappingObject, Type>` Action.

 #### MappingObject

 `MappingObject` provides a super-simple implementation of [`IMappingObject`](#IMappingObject) that is used by [`ValueMapper`](#ValueMapper).

 `MappingObject` optionally has a reference to the `IMapper` that creates it, passed to it via the constructor.
-This is so that it can use the Factory that the `IMapper` has to build an object when `BuildValue<T>` is called on the `MappingObject`.
-If no `IMapper` is provided, it will simply not be able to build the value.
+This is so that it can use the Factory that the `IMapper` has to build an object when the default `BuildValue<T>` is called on the `MappingObject`.
+If no `IMapper` is provided, it will simply not be able to build the value unless an override has been provided on the `BuildDelegate<IMappingObject, Type>` Action.

 ### IInjector